rgibler/cs50/README.md

 	including : hello, water, both mario problem sets, and greedy

+The code used for the "credit" problem is buggy and unfinished.
+I will go back to the problem later.

-Now beginning work on credit and then I will start the Week two problems
+Now beginning work on the Week two problems